Department: Kellogg Career Management Ctr Salary/Grade: EXS/9

 Create, deliver and evaluate workshops

-Successful completion of a full course of study in an accredited college or university leading to a master's or higher degree and 5 years' career coaching in higher education or 5 years' of industry experience; or other relevant experience required.
+Successful completion of a full 4-year course of study in an accredited college or university leading to a bachelor's or higher degree; OR appropriate combination of education and experience which may include 5 years' career counseling/advising in higher education or 5 years' of industry experience; or other relevant experience required

 Minimum Competencies: (Skills, knowledge, and abilities.)